kozodoi/Kaggle_Blindness_Detection/README.md

 The project uses a data set that has been employed in the APTOS 2019 Blindness Detection competition on Kaggle and is available for the download at the [competition website](https://www.kaggle.com/c/aptos2019-blindness-detection/data).

+File `report.pdf` contains a detailed description of the project pipeline.

 ## Project structure